kyy-95631488/Admin-Decor-Management/README.md

 ## Overview
 ![Admin Dashboard Preview](./assets/admin-overview.png)

 This project is a **responsive Admin Dashboard** built for managing products and decorations.
 It was developed as part of a pre-test interview to demonstrate proficiency in modern web development technologies, including **React**, **Tailwind CSS**, **Express.js**, and **MySQL**.
-The application allows users to manage products, track decoration purchases, cancel orders, and view product stock with a clean and intuitive interface.
+The application allows users to manage products, track decoration purchases, cancel orders, view product stock with a clean and intuitive interface, and interact with a chatbot assistant powered by a simulated Gemini AI.

 ---